beaconsproject/movement_explorer/docs/overview.md

 ### Input data

-**Movement Explorer** relies on several key spatial layers contained within two files: a text file ("csv" format) containing animal movement data and a GeoPackage file ("gpkg" format) containing disturbance and conservation datasets.
-A demo dataset is included with the app for the Little Rancheria herd located in southeast Yukon and northcentral BC.
-Alternatively, users may upload their own data, provided it follows the structure described in the ***Dataset requirements*** tab.
+**Movement Explorer** requires a text file (csv format) containing animal movement data and a GeoPackage file (gpkg format) containing spatial layers for display and exploration (e.g., human disturbance, fire, *etc.*).
+A demo dataset is included with the app for the Little Rancheria caribou herd located in southeast Yukon and northcentral BC.
+Alternatively, users may upload their own data, provided it follows the structure described in the **Dataset requirements** tab.

 ### Functionality